raven-dark/masternode/README.md

 ### Update local desktop wallet
-You'll then want to go to your desktop wallet, go to the settings tab on the right at the bottom and click "Open Masternod Configuration File".
+You'll then want to go to your desktop wallet, go to the settings tab on the right at the bottom and click "Open Masternode Configuration File".

 Enter a line like the example.